DanielAyamba/alx-system_engineering-devops/0x0A-configuration_management/README.md

 # Configuration management

-In this project, I started working with Puppet as a configuration management tool.
-I practiced writing Puppet manifest files to create a file, install a package, and execute a command.
+During this project, I first of all worked with Puppet as a configuration management tool.
+I practised writing Puppet manifest files to create a file, install a package, and execute a command.

 ## Tasks :page_with_curl: